Eseohe281/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod ugo+x hello is used to adds execution permission to the owner, the group owner and the other users chmod 007 hello is used to  sets the permission to the file chmod 753 hello is used to sets the mode of the file chmod 354 hello is used to  sets the mode of the file hello the same as olleh’s mode
+chmod ugo+x hello is used to adds execution permission to the owner, the group owner and the other users chmod 007 hello is used to  sets the permission to the file chmod 753 hello is used to sets the mode of the file chmod 354 hello is used to  sets the mode of the file hello the same as olleh’s mode chmod a+x */ is used to execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed